Research

 Biomedical data and the field of bioinformatics holds much potential to benefit human life.
 Computers have been used in order to take advantage of this data gold mine.
 Despite advances in computer and information technology, tasks that use biomedical data, like drug prescription and discovery, are complicated and influenced by many factors not accountable by human beings.
 DMIS Lab aims to address this issue by developing full-scale machine learning algorithms that may further advance existing biomedical data mining and bioinformatics methods and techniques in order to facilitate this process.
 Such methods provide much practical value in real-world applications.

 Natural language processing (NLP) is the field of studying how computers may understand and utilize human language.
-DMIS Lab conducts research in various subfields of NLP including question answering (QA), named entity recognition (NER), neural machine translation (NMT), etc. This research effort also spills over to biomedical AI due to the fact that many bioinformatics tasks rely on information from various biomedical corpora.
+DMIS Lab conducts research in various subfields of NLP including question answering (QA), named entity recognition (NER), large language models (LLMs), etc. This research effort also spills over to biomedical AI due to the fact that many bioinformatics tasks rely on information from various biomedical corpora.
 DMIS Lab is currently developing such tools including biomedical NER, biomedical QA, etc. Below are some examples from our recent work:

 Machine learning methods that are based on graph structures have gained much popularity as they provide utility for data in the form of graphs.
 As objects like drugs or chemicals may be represented by graphs of various forms, DMIS Lab focuses on develop machine learning algorithms that utilize such graphical structures.
 In addition to graph-based models, our lab also conducts research on more fundamental aspects of the field of ML in order to fine tune the effectiveness of our current tools and methods and enhance our understanding of the algorithms we use.